KomodoPlatform/komodo-docs-mdx/STYLE_GUIDE.md

 - The `label` property should be the exact same as the RPC method.
 - The `title` property should be blank, unless the section heading is not the same as the `label` property.
 In that case, the `title` property should be the (human readable) section heading.
-- for methods with a `task::xxxx::` or `lightning::xxxx::` prefix, the `label` property should be the full RPC method name, and the title should be the truncated RPC method without the prefix (only the last bit, after the last set of `::`).
+- for methods with a `task::xxxx::` or `lightning::xxxx::` prefix, the `label` property should be the full RPC method name, and the title should be the truncated RPC method without the prefix (only the last bit, after the last set of `::`), or a human readable title as above (recommended).

 For example, with a human readable section heading: